rahul-soshte/bramble-api-flow/README.md

         }
         xhr.send(formData);
   ```

 **4.**
-**Simple Redeem Request**
+**Simple Achievement Data POST Request**
 ----
- Final Request which will send data to Bramble server
+Request which will send Achievements data of the user to Bramble API.
+So if a user has completed a particular the game can send data to Bramble API with this request.

 * **URL**

-    /redeem/:reward
+    /achievement/:achievement_id

 * **Method:**